heia-fr/docker-arm-none-eabi-builder/README.md

-# docker-bbb-builder
+# docker-arm-none-eabi-builder

-This docker image contains the tools needed to compile libbbb, the Beaglebone Black library used in embedded systems lecture at the HEIA-FR.
+This docker image contains the tools needed to cross-compile arm-none-eabi code.
+The primary goal is to compile libbbb, the Beaglebone Black library used in embedded systems lectures at the HEIA-FR.